SummaryRead the full fact sheet

 The three main types of facelift include:

-- Traditional facelift – the surgeon makes an incision (cut) in the hairline from the temple, around and behind the ear, and back into the hairline.
+- Traditional facelift surgery – the medical practitioner makes an incision (cut) in the hairline from the temple, around and behind the ear, and back into the hairline.
 The skin is lifted away from the underlying tissues.
 Muscles are tightened and fat is removed.
-The surgeon pulls the skin up and back towards the scalp, removes any excess then stitches or staples the skin into its new position.
+The medical practitioner pulls the skin up and back towards the scalp, removes any excess then stitches or staples the skin into its new position.

-- Limited incision facelift – the surgeon makes smaller incisions at the temples and around the ears.
+- Limited incision facelift – the medical practitioner makes smaller incisions at the temples and around the ears.

-- Neck lift – the surgeon makes an incision in front of the ear and back into the hairline.
+- Neck lift – the medical practitioner makes an incision in front of the ear and back into the hairline.
 The skin of the jaw and neck is lifted and tightened.

 - a drainage tube in the wound to help prevent fluid build-up

 - bruising and swelling